InfoSecInnovations/project-fantastic/server/src/help/actions.md

 This description should inform the user about the command.

+## role

+*Optional*

+Values can be `"elevated"` or `"admin"`, if no role is specified the action will be available to all users.
+This can be overridden by individual functions.

 ## hosts

 The access levels required to run this command on a host.
 This is an array.